 Oberman was an Instructor in the department of neurology at Harvard Medical School with appointments both at Beth Israel Deaconess Medical Center and Children’s Hospital, Boston prior to coming to Bradley Hospital.

 The Health Services Research Program focuses on identifying and remediating gaps in the care of young people struggling with mental health and substance use disorders.

 Brady Case, MD, is medical director of the Bradley Hospital Intensive Program for Obsessive-Compulsive Disorder (OCD).
 He is an assistant professor (research) of psychiatry and human behavior at The Warren Alpert Medical School of Brown University and of health services, policy, and practice at the Brown School of Public Health.

-Dr. Case received his medical degree from Harvard University.
-He completed psychiatry residency and clinical research training at New York University and a child psychiatry fellowship at the Alpert Medical School, where he was trained in the treatment of pediatric OCD.
+Dr. Case earned his undergraduate and medical degrees from Harvard University.
+He completed psychiatry residency and clinical research training at New York University and a child psychiatry fellowship at The Warren Alpert Medical School of Brown University, where he was trained in the treatment of pediatric OCD.

-Before returning to Brown, Dr. Case was a research psychiatrist in the statistics and services research division at the Nathan Kline Institute for Psychiatric Research and the NYU Child Study Center.
-He serves on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry.
+Prior to returning to Brown, Case was a research psychiatrist in the statistics and services research division at the Nathan Kline Institute for Psychiatric Research and the NYU Child Study Center.
+He also serves on the editorial board of the Journal of the American Academy of Child and Adolescent Psychiatry.

-Dr. Case’s research has focused on the use and quality of care for pediatric mental disorders in the United States.
-He also has experience examining patterns of mental health and substance use disorder, and mental health service use in complex epidemiologic samples, public and private administrative claims, and health care provider surveys.
+His research has focused on the use and quality of care for pediatric mental disorders in the United States.
+He also has experience in examining patterns of mental health and substance use disorder, mental health service use in complex epidemiologic samples, public and private administrative claims, and health care provider surveys.